AndRoo88/Baseball-Flight-Calculator/README.md

 Tilt is the degrees of tilt on the clock face (i.e. 0 deg = 12:00 Tilt, 90 deg = 3:00, -90 deg = 9:00 Tilt, etc)
 Gyro is the degrees away from the y direction

-Two additional angles are asked for,.
-They are the angles from the spin axis to the ball logo.(not yet used)
+Two additional angles are asked for.
+They are the angles from the spin axis to the ball logo. (not yet used)

 This is built to enable pitchers, pitching coaches, or analysts gain a better understanding of ball flight behaviour and is built to be ever more accurate as better models and results become available

-Versioning
+## Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-Authors
+## Authors
-Andrew Smith - Seam Effect modeling and Initial work - USU EFDL Michael Ressler - GitHub expertise -Diamond Kinetics(?)
+Andrew Smith - Seam Effect modeling and Initial work - USU EFDL

-Acknowledgments
+## Acknowledgments
-Thanks to Barton Smith for enabling this work to get started, Alan Nathan for access to the excel file and answers to question and everyone else etc
+Thanks to Barton Smith for enabling this work to get started, Alan Nathan for access to the excel file and answers to question and everyone else
+Michael Ressler - GitHub expertise - Diamond Kinetics